Alternatives to Print

 Formats that are commonly requested include:

-Learning Ally, formerly know as The Recordings for the Blind and Visually Impaired (RFBD) provides audio recordings for individuals with documented disabilities through a member-based lending system.
-DSS has an institutional membership and recommends that students who benefit from the materials join as individuals.
+Learning Ally, formerly known as The Recordings for the Blind & Dyslexic (RFB&D) provides audio recordings for individuals with documented disabilities through a member-based lending system.
+DSS no longer has an institutional membership, so therefore recommends that students who benefit from the materials join as individuals.
 The materials are audio plus, which means that there are structural tags to allow users to navigate the human voice recording.
 Special players or software are required.

 Students are encouraged to search the online catalog for books.
 Without an account, books can't be ordered, but pertinent ordering information can be obtained and passed along to DSS Staff.

-Qualified students can get their own accounts for free!
+Qualified students can sign up for their own free accounts!

 Electronic text can take many forms.
 Word documents, text files, image files, sound files, webpages, all are electronic formats.
 As such, they can be accessed with adaptive software.
 It is possible to magnify diagrams and small print, search documents and embed notes, have material printed out in large format, converted to Braille, or have words read out loud.